zonemaster/zonemaster/docs/specifications/tests/Consistency-TP/consistency06.md

     1. Send the query to name server.
     2. If the name server does not respond with a DNS response, emit *[NO_RESPONSE]* for that name server and go to next server.
-    3. Retrieve the SOA RR from the response from the name server.
-    4. If the response does not include a SOA record in the ansser section then emit *[NO_RESPONSE_SOA_QUERY]* for that server and go to next server.
+    3. If the DNS response does not include a SOA record in the answer section then emit *[NO_RESPONSE_SOA_QUERY]* for that server and go to next server.
+    4. Retrieve the MNAME field from the SOA RR from the DNS response and save that to compare it with the MNAME from the other name servers.

+ 5. Compare the MNAME fields retreived from all name servers.

  4. If at least one name server has responded with a SOA record and the MNAME is identical in all SOA records retrieved, emit *[ONE_SOA_MNAME]*.

- 5. If MNAME is not identical in all SOA records retrieved emit *[MULTIPLE_SOA_MNAMES]*.
+ 5. If MNAME is not identical in all SOA records retrieved, emit *[MULTIPLE_SOA_MNAMES]*.

 ## Outcome(s)